 Phenomenological methodology involves exploring lived experiences of people as experts in their own lives.
 This type of methodology involves taking a holistic view of the data to understand the phenomenon being studied, in this case lived experiences with running incidents.
 In this program evaluation process, the PI captured the essence of what it was like to experience a run personally, as a peer who runs, or from the perspective of the service provider.
-The coding process in this research approach involves the following methods: epoche, phenomenological reduction, horizontalization, imaginative variation, and synthesis of meanings and essence.
-Each of the following steps occur in order, as the steps are intended to build upon one another, and one cannot happen before the previous step is achieved.
-Each of the following steps occur in order.
+The coding process in this research approach involves the following methods: epoche, phenomenological reduction, horizontalization, imaginative variation, and synthesis of meanings and essence.1 Each of the following steps occur in order, as the steps are intended to build upon one another, and one cannot happen before the previous step is achieved.32